Michael Massey Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.18 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.16 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to surrender the fifth-most home runs in baseball (77 total, 1.3 per game).
+- Rockies pitchers combine to surrender the fourth-most home runs in baseball (78 total, 1.3 per game).

-- Gomber (4-4) gets the starting nod for the Rockies in his 12th start of the season.
-He has a 7.00 ERA in 54 2/3 innings pitched, with 34 strikeouts.
+- Freeland makes the start for the Rockies, his 13th of the season.
+He is 4-6 with a 4.22 ERA and 43 strikeouts in 64 2/3 innings pitched.

-- The lefty last pitched on Sunday against the New York Mets, when he tossed four innings, allowing six earned runs while giving up eight hits.
+- In his most recent time out on Wednesday against the Arizona Diamondbacks, the left-hander tossed 5 2/3 innings, giving up five earned runs while surrendering six hits.

-- In 11 games this season, the 29-year-old has put up a 7.00 ERA and 5.7 strikeouts per nine innings, while giving up a batting average of .291 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.